 All entrepreneurs love the businesses they start, but when they are putting in their eighth 19-hour day in a row what gets them through is imagining themselves on a beach after selling off the startup for a massive return.
 Most startups are built to be sold.
 But finding that exit for a marketplace is not easy.
 It is a time consuming, long process.
 For example, it took Etsy 10 years to go from launch to IPO.
 AirBnB was founded in 2008 and they still haven’t been bought out or gone public, despite their $25 Billion valuation.

 The best way to get to that beach with a marketplace is to do what Warren Buffet advised the Airbnb guys to do: get rich slow.
 You can’t rush to cash out because if you do you won’t build a sustainable business that will be worth buying.
 If you are going to build a marketplace it requires more than just an investment of money and effort; it will require years of your time.
 If you stay patient, put in a lot of effort, and avoid the mistakes listed above, you will get to where you want to be.

 One way to help you avoid these mistakes and a few others is to work with someone who has been there and done that.
-To partner with someone who can help you explore how to craft rules that create feedback loops and infuse value propositions in your platform so that your customers and vendors wouldn’t think about going somewhere else to do business.
-CobbleWeb is prepared to help you build your better marketplace.
-Consider reaching out today.
+Partner with someone who can help you create feedback loops and infuse value propositions in your platform so that your customers and vendors wouldn’t think about going somewhere else to do business.